iaasweek/ansible/README.md

-# IaaSWeek - Ansible - K8S on Proxmox
+# IaaSWeek - Ansible - K8S on Proxmox (minha versão)

 Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy.
 Avoid writing scripts or custom code to deploy and update your applications — automate in a language that approaches plain English, using SSH, with no agents to install on remote systems. ([Fonte](https://www.ansible.com/))